fgl82/0A/README.md

 ### Thanks and Credits

 All original artwork belongs to the artists who devoted their talents and time into making them.
-Based on the Pixel theme for GMenu2X, by RafaVico